"I value the close relationships I develop with clients while creating solutions driven by a genuine interest in improving our communities."

 Assisted the City of La Quinta with the annexation of unincorporated territory in 2007, leading the resident outreach process to advocate for annexation in order to ultimately rehabilitate an affordable housing property serving senior and special needs residents.

-Oversaw the preparation of two annexation fiscal analysis for the City of Belmont for the annexation of property along Old County Road in the City’s sphere of influence.
+Oversaw the preparation of two annexation fiscal analyses for the City of Belmont for the annexation of property along Old County Road in the City’s sphere of influence.
+Advised on the fiscal impact that annexation will have on tax revenues and service costs.
+Assist with negotiating the share of property tax transferred between agencies as a result of annexation or reorganization.